LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Impact Statement

 \section{Impact Statement}

-This paper introduces the first large foundational model for EEG-based Alzheimer's Disease detection, trained on the largest EEG-AD corpus to date.
-Our results demonstrate the effectiveness of large pre-trained models and multi-dataset fine-tuning for AD detection, provided that appropriate training methods and datasets are selected.
-Our approach significantly outperforms methods trained on single datasets and other state-of-the-art self-supervised pre-training methods and large EEG foundational models trained on multiple datasets.
-The subject-independent evaluation, which tests on unseen subjects, further highlights the applicability of our method in real-world scenarios.
-We open-source our code, pre-trained model, and fine-tuned model with the hope that this work will drive progress in EEG-based AD detection and inspire future research in detecting other brain disorders and neurodegenerative diseases.
+This paper introduces the first foundation model for EEG-based Alzheimer’s disease detection, trained on the largest EEG AD corpus available to date.
+Our results demonstrate that large-scale pre-trained models can substantially improve AD detection performance when appropriate training strategies and data curation are employed.
+The proposed approach significantly outperforms methods trained from scratch and existing SOTA EEG foundation models, even those trained on much larger EEG corpora.
+We hope that this work will advance research in EEG-based AD detection and inspire future studies on the detection of other brain disorders and neurodegenerative diseases.
+To facilitate further research, we release our pre-trained model checkpoints to support researchers with private EEG datasets for AD detection who face challenges in training robust models from scratch due to limited subject availability.

 \begin{appendices}